vysakhrnambiar/OpenDeepagent/Wayforward.md

 This listener will gather the campaign_plan data from the UI and send it to the new /api/execute_campaign endpoint.

 It will then display a confirmation message to the user in the chat window.

+#####################################################################################################################
+Of course.
+I have reviewed the entire history of our conversation since the last update, and I will now generate the next complete entry for our Wayforward.md.

+This update captures the extensive debugging of the Google Places API, the architectural decision to use the modern API, the enhancement of the system prompt with a feedback loop, and the addition of a code-level validation safety net.

+Here is the new, complete file.

+OpenDeep - Master Project State & Forward Plan
+1. META-INSTRUCTIONS: HOW TO USE THIS DOCUMENT

+(Your Role as the AI Assistant)
+Your primary directive is the maintenance and evolution of this Wayforward.md document.
+This file is the absolute single source of truth for the entire OpenDeep project.
+It serves as your complete memory and context.
+Your goal is to ensure it is always perfectly up-to-date, integrating every decision, code change, and architectural agreement we make.

+(Your Core Task: The Update-Generate Loop)
+When I, the user, ask you to "update the Wayforward file," you must perform the following actions in order:

+Ingest Context: Read and fully comprehend two sources of information:

+This ENTIRE Wayforward.md document (from version 1.0 to the current state).

+The complete, verbatim transcript of our current chat session (the conversation that has occurred since this version of the file was created).

+Synthesize & Integrate: Merge the new information from our conversation into the existing structure of this document.
+This means updating changelogs, file statuses, architectural notes, and the action plan.

+Generate a New Version: Your final output for the request must be a single, complete, new Wayforward.md file.
+This new file is not a diff or a summary; it is the next authoritative version of this document.

+(Strict Rules for Regeneration - CRITICAL)

+RECURSION: You MUST copy this entire Section 1: META-INSTRUCTIONS verbatim into the new version you generate.
+This ensures your successor AI instance understands its role perfectly.

+INCREMENT VERSION: The first change you make must be to increment the Version number in Section 2.1.

+PRESERVE HISTORY (Changelog): The Changelog is an immutable, running log.
+Never remove old entries.
+Add a new entry under the new version number detailing the accomplishments of the latest session.

+UPDATE FILE STATUS: In Section 3.2, change the status of files we've worked on from [Planned] to [Created] or [Modified].
+Add a concise, one-line summary of each file's purpose if it's new.

+INTEGRATE DECISIONS: Architectural agreements and key decisions from our chat must be woven into Section 2.3.
+Explain why a decision was made, not just what it was.

+DEFINE NEXT STEPS: Section 4 must always contain a clear, actionable, and specific plan for what we will do in the very next session.

+2. PROJECT OVERVIEW & CURRENT STATE
+2.1.
+Version & Status

+Project Version: 5.0

+Project Goal: To build a robust, multi-tenant, AI-powered outbound calling system featuring a conversational UI for task definition, an orchestrator for scheduling, a real-time voice AI for calls, and an analysis AI for outcomes.

+Current Development Phase: Phase 1.6 (Authoritative Business Search & API Integration) is complete.
+We have successfully resolved the data sourcing issues.
+We are now ready to resume our original plan and begin Phase 2: LLM Campaign Orchestration.

+2.2.
+Changelog / Revision History

+v5.0 (Current Version):

+Fix: Resolved persistent 403 Forbidden errors from the Google Cloud APIs.

+Fix: Identified the root cause of the 403 errors: the GOOGLE_API_KEY was being used in a project where the "Places API (New)" was not enabled.
+The solution was to consolidate all work into a single Google Cloud project and generate a new key from it.

+Upgrade: Upgraded the codebase from the legacy googlemaps library to use the modern Places API (New) via direct HTTP requests.
+This is a more future-proof and recommended approach.

+Enhancement: Made the UI_ASSISTANT_SYSTEM_PROMPT more robust by adding a "Feedback Loop" instruction, allowing the AI to revert to an earlier stage if the user provides corrections on a finalized plan.

+Enhancement: Implemented a code-level validation check (_is_plan_valid) in UIAssistantService as a safety net to programmatically reject any generated plans that contain missing or invalid phone numbers.

+v4.0:

+Feature: Implemented a new, specialized tool, get_authoritative_business_info, to get reliable data for businesses using the Google Places API.

+Refactor: Updated the UIAssistantService to support multiple, distinct tools and updated the system prompt to guide the AI's tool selection.

+Dependency: Added googlemaps library for Places API access (later replaced).

+v3.0:

+Meta: Re-architected this Wayforward.md file to be a comprehensive, self-sustaining context document.

+v2.0 & v1.0:

+Initial UI bug fixes, implementation of search tools, and creation of the foundational project structure.

+2.3.
+Core Architecture & Key Decisions

+Modern API First: We have made a deliberate decision to use the modern "Places API (New)" instead of the legacy version.
+This requires making direct HTTP requests but ensures long-term compatibility and access to the latest features.

+Dual-Layer Validation: To prevent invalid campaign plans (e.g., with missing phone numbers), we have implemented a two-layer defense system:

+Prompt-Level Instruction: The UI_ASSISTANT_SYSTEM_PROMPT now explicitly forbids the AI from generating a plan with invalid data.

+Code-Level Enforcement: The UIAssistantService contains a validation method (_is_plan_valid) that programmatically inspects the AI's output and forces a retry if the plan is invalid.
+This acts as a crucial safety net.

+Tool-Augmented AI & Specialization: The UI Assistant has a "toolbox" with multiple tools.
+It is strictly instructed to use the specialized get_authoritative_business_info for business data and the general search_internet for all other queries.
+This separation ensures data reliability.

+3. IMPLEMENTATION & FILE MANIFEST
+3.1.
+Required Libraries

+The requirements.txt file must contain: fastapi, uvicorn, sqlalchemy, redis, openai, python-dotenv, pydantic, google-generativeai, requests.
+(Note: googlemaps has been removed).

+3.2.
+Detailed File Structure & Status

+config/prompt_config.py [Modified] - Contains the final, robust system prompt with stage-based logic, strict tool usage rules, and the new feedback loop instruction.

+llm_integrations/google_gemini_client.py [Modified] - Rewritten to remove the googlemaps library and use the requests library to call the modern "Places API (New)" endpoint directly.

+task_manager/ui_assistant_svc.py [Modified] - Implements the _is_plan_valid safety-net function to reject invalid plans from the AI before they reach the user.

+requirements.txt [Modified] - googlemaps removed, requests added.

+All other core files for the UI, database, and basic services are [Created] and stable.

+[Planned] task_manager/orchestrator_svc.py - Service to take the final plan JSON and create DB tasks.

+[Planned] web_interface/routes_api.py - Needs a new endpoint (/api/execute_campaign).

+[Planned] web_interface/static/js/main.js - Needs a click handler for the confirmation button.

+[Planned] All call_processor_service/ files.

+[Planned] All audio_processing_service/ files.

+[Planned] All post_call_analyzer_service/ files.

+[Planned] All campaign_summarizer_service/ files.

+4. IMMEDIATE NEXT STEPS

+The significant detour to fix our data sourcing and improve reliability is now complete.
+We can now confidently return to our original plan.

+The next concrete objective is to implement Phase 2: LLM Campaign Orchestration.
+This makes the "Confirm and Schedule Campaign" button functional.

+The plan is as follows:

+Create task_manager/orchestrator_svc.py:

+This new service will be responsible for taking the final campaign_plan JSON from the UI.

+It will use the OpenAIFormClient with a new ORCHESTRATOR_SYSTEM_PROMPT.

+It will define a schedule_call_batch function for the LLM to call.
+When the LLM calls the function, the service will execute db_manager.create_batch_of_tasks to persist the campaign.

+Update web_interface/routes_api.py:

+Add a new endpoint: POST /api/execute_campaign.

+This endpoint will receive the campaign_plan JSON and the username.

+It will use the db_manager to get the user's ID.

+It will then invoke the new OrchestratorService to process the plan and save it to the database.

+Update web_interface/static/js/main.js:

+Add a click event listener to the #confirm-campaign-btn.

+This listener will gather the campaign_plan data from the UI and send it to the new /api/execute_campaign endpoint.

+It will then display a confirmation message to the user in the chat window.